 Royalties – Royalties received are subject to corporate income tax and taxed at standard rates.

-Withholding Taxes – Dividends paid to non-resident entities or individuals are subject to an effective 22% withholding tax, unless rate is reduced due to a tax treaty.
+Withholding Taxes – Dividends paid to non-resident entities or individuals are subject to an effective 22% withholding tax unless the rate is reduced due to a tax treaty.

 Interests paid to non-residents on regular loans and royalties are subject to a 22% withholding tax.
 Interest on bonds is subject to a 15.4% tax.
 Rates may be reduced under a tax treaty.
 Interest payments made to entities located in jurisdictions deemed as tax havens may additionally be subject to local withholding tax rates.

-Payments on services to non-residents are subject to 22% withholding tax.
+Payments on services to non-residents are subject to a 22% withholding tax.

 Inventory – Inventory may be valued at lower cost, market selling value, or replacement price.
 Last in First Out (LIFO) is not allowed for tax purposes.

 Anti-avoidance rules – Transactions between related entities must be conducted at arm’s length and certain information must be disclosed when filling the tax return.
 Subsidiaries of foreign companies with annual sales of more than KRW 100 billion and a transaction volume with foreign entities of more than KRW 50 billion are required to submit additional transfer pricing documentation.

 If a foreign-owned company has borrowed from the foreign shareholder, the interest expenses on the debt exceeding 200% of the borrower’s equity are not deductible.

 CFC legislation provides that undistributed earnings of a foreign subsidiary that have been subject to an average tax rate of 15% or less for the 3 most recent years may be subject to Korean taxes.